rnetser/opendatahub-tests/docs/DEVELOPER_GUIDE.md

 - Classes are good to group related tests together, for example when they share a fixture.
 You should NOT group unrelated tests in one class (because it is misleading the reader).

+## Markers
+Do not forget to add the relevant marker(s) to your test(s) Check [pytest.ini](../pytest.ini) for available markers; additional markers can always be added when needed.
+For features which are only supported in upstream, add the `upstream` marker.
+For features which are only supported in ODH (`midstream`, add the `odh` marker.
+For features which are only supported from a specific RHOAI release, add the `rhoai_x_y` marker.
+For example: `rhoai_2_19`

 ## Check the code
 ### pre-commit